Music of Spain: Basque Country

 The most popular kind of Basque music is named after the dance trikitixa, which is based on the accordion and tambourine.
 Popular performers are Joseba Tapia and Kepa Junkera.

-Highly appreciated folk instruments are the txistu (a tabor pipe similar to Occitanian galoubet recorder), alboka (a double clarinet played in circular-breathing technique, similar to other Mediterranean instruments like launeddas) and txalaparta (a huge xylophone, similar to the Romanian toacă and played by two performers in a fascinating game-performance).
+Highly appreciated folk instruments are the txistu (a tabor pipe similar to Occitanian galoubet recorder), alboka (a double clarinet played in circular-breathing technique, similar to other Mediterranean instruments like launeddas) and txalaparta (a huge xylophone, similar to the Romanian toacă and played by two performers).
 As in many parts of the Iberian peninsula, there are ritual dances with sticks, swords and arches made from vegetation.
 Other popular dances are the fandango, jota and 5/8 zortziko.

 Basques on both sides of the Spanish-French border have been known for their singing since the Middle Ages, and a surge of Basque nationalism at the end of the 19th century led to the establishment of large Basque-language choirs that helped preserve their language and songs.
-Even during the persecution of the Francisco Franco era (1939–1975), when the Basque language was outlawed, traditional songs and dances were defiantly preserved in secret, and they continue to thrive despite the popularity of commercially marketed pop music.
+Even during the persecution of the Francisco Franco era (1939–1975), when the Basque language was outlawed, traditional songs and dances were preserved in secret, and they continue to thrive despite the popularity of commercially marketed pop music.

 Canary Islands

 In the Canary Islands, Isa, a local kind of Jota, is now popular, and Latin American musical (Cuban) influences are quite widespread, especially with the charango (a kind of guitar).
 Timple, a local instrument which resembles ukulele / cavaquinho, is commonly seen in plucked-string bands.

 A popular set on El Hierro island consists of drums and wooden fifes (pito herreño).
 The tabor pipe is customary in some ritual dances on the island of Tenerife.